physion/policy.ovation.io/docs/policies/baa.md

 ## 1. SERVICE.

-Ovation.io, Inc. (**Ovation** or B**usiness Associate**) owns and operates the websites *.ovation.io, and *.labtests.io (collectively, the Site), Platform and Service, which are accessed and used by its Customers and their Users to (among other things) organize, track and share scientific, technical and/or clinical data.
+Ovation.io, Inc. (**Ovation** or **Business Associate**) owns and operates the websites *.ovation.io, and *.labtests.io (collectively, the Site), Platform and Service, which are accessed and used by its Customers and their Users to (among other things) organize, track and share scientific, technical and/or clinical data.

 The following business associate agreement (**BAA**) explains Ovation's obligations as a "business associate" under the Health Insurance Portability and Accountability Act of 1996 and its implementing regulations, including the Standards for the Privacy of Individually Identifiable Health Information (**Privacy Rule**) (45 CFR Part 160 and Subparts A and E of Part 164) and the Security Standards for the Protection of Electronic Protected Health Information (**Security Rule**) (45 CFR Part 160 and Subparts A and C of Part 164), and the Health Information Technology for Economic and Clinical Health Act (Title XIII, Subtitle D) and its implementing regulations (**HITECH**) (together **HIPAA**), if applicable.
 This BAA supplements the other terms and conditions that apply between Customer and Ovation, which are set forth in the [Terms of Service](tos.md).